johnedquinn/systems-assignments/homework08/README.md

 ## Questions

-1. Describe the differences you see between the number and type of system calls used by your utilities as compared to the standard Unix programs.
+1. Describe the differences you see between the number and type of system calls used by your utility as compared to the standard Unix program.

-2. Did you notice anything surprising about the trace of your utilities or the trace of the standard Unix programs?
+2. Did you notice anything surprising about the trace of your utility or the trace of the standard Unix program?
 Which implementations are faster or more efficient?
 Explain.